Tempera Vs Acrylic Paint – What Is the Difference

 7. Scrap Paper

-These are simple sheets that use in printing and can use to clean dirty hands during painting.
+These are simple sheets that are used in printing and can be used to clean dirty hands during painting.

 How to use Tempera paint?